pegahahadian/OS/README.md

 **Output Capture**

-To save the output to a file, use the following commands:
+-To save the output to a file, use the following commands:

 $ ./producer > producer_output.txt 2>&1 &